Broken English (2007 film): Release

 The film screened at the 2007 Sundance Film Festival.
 It was also entered into the 29th Moscow International Film Festival.

 Reception

 Broken English received mixed reviews.
 Film review aggregator Rotten Tomatoes gives the film a 64% "fresh" rating, based on 73 reviews.
 Jason Clark of Slant Magazine gave the film 2.5 out of 4 stars, saying, "when the picture finally resolves with the exact same ending as Richard Linklater's Before Sunset (and I mean exactly—with even the same two last lines, for God's sake), you have to wonder if Ms. Cassavetes gets out as much as her lead character eventually does."
 Michael Phillips of the Chicago Tribune called it a "promising first film with moments exceeding that promise."

+The film received a score of 61 on Metacritic.